SanzharBissenali/MyGarden/content/index.md

 ---
 title: Welcome to Quartz
 ---
-THIS IS THE REAL WEBSITE PAGE!!!
+THIS IS THE REAL WEBSITE PAGE WITH MY NOTES!!!